 Projects and Research

-Our office consists of five primary programs: Native Species, Aquatic Invasive Species, and Aquatic Habitat Restoration which are supported by our Science and Technology and Outreach and Education programs.
+Our office manages five primary programs: Native Species, Aquatic Invasive Species, Aquatic Habitat Restoration, and Outreach and Education.
 We work closely with state and local governments including the New York State Department of Environmental Conservation, universities, and watershed groups like Buffalo Niagara Waterkeeper.
-We also work with other agencies from the United States, Canada and tribal nations like the U.S. Army Corps of Engineers and U.S. Geological Service.
-Working with these partners we monitor and study native Great Lakes fish, monitor and respond to new invasive species invasive species
+We also work with other federal agencies such as the U.S. Army Corps of Engineers and the U.S. Geological Service, and we work with tribes and nations.
+We monitor and study native Great Lakes fish, monitor and respond to new invasive species invasive species

 An invasive species is any plant or animal that has spread or been introduced into a new area where they are, or could, cause harm to the environment, economy, or human, animal, or plant health.
 Their unwelcome presence can destroy ecosystems and cost millions of dollars.